aosabook/500lines/dagoba/chapter.md

 Otherwise, if there are arguments it gets passed to `findVerticesByIds`, which handles queries like `g.v('Thor', 'Odin').run()`.

 If there are no arguments at all, then our query looks like `g.v().run()`.
 This isn't something you'll want to do frequently with large graphs, especially since we're slicing the vertex list before returning it.
 We slice because some call sites manipulate the returned list directly by popping items off as they work through them.
-We could optimize this use case by cloning at the call site, or by avoiding those manipulations (we could keep a counter in state instead of popping).
+We could optimize this use case by cloning at the call site, or by avoiding those manipulations.
+(We could keep a counter in state instead of popping.)

 ```javascript
 Dagoba.G.findVerticesByIds = function(ids) {